-Analysis | Red America has seen the highest rates of cases and deaths and the lowest rate of vaccinations
+Analysis | Red America has seen the highest rates of cases and deaths, and the lowest rate of vaccinations

-If we break down monthly case and death figures by county vote in 2020, we see that Trump counties have been hardest hit by the pandemic on a per-capita basis since last year.
-If we throw in vaccination rates, we see that it is those same counties that have been slowest to get vaccinated.
+If we break down monthly case and death figures by county vote in 2020, we see that Trump counties have been hardest hit by the pandemic on a per capita basis since last year.
+If we throw in vaccination rates, we see that it is those same counties that have been the slowest to get vaccinated.
 As of April of this year, the most red and most blue counties in the country began to diverge on vaccination rates.
 As of writing, data compiled by The Washington Post suggests that the counties that voted most strongly for President Biden are fully vaccinated at a rate 40 percent higher than the rate in the counties that voted most strongly for Trump.

 Those are cumulative.
 If we look at how the monthly total of cases and deaths has compared to vaccination rates over time, the picture is different.
 Since June, the number of cases in the most-blue counties has grown more slowly than the number of cases in the most-red ones.
 The gap on deaths is even wider — even as the vaccination rates have moved in the inverse relationship.